The following limitations apply to the use of storage engines with user-defined partitioning of tables.

 NDB storage engine.
 It is not

-possible in MySQL Cluster NDB 7.3 to create a MySQL Cluster
+or MySQL Cluster NDB 7.3 to create a MySQL Cluster table using

 NDB and user-defined partitioning,